Deformations of an affine Gorenstein toric pair: The miniversal deformation

-Let $\varphi:=\sum_{k\in \NN}\varphi^{(k)}$, where
+Let $\varphi_\eps:=\sum_{k\in \NN}\varphi^{(k)}_\eps$, where

-Note that we have already oriented $P$, which is a $2$-face, and thus we can simply take $\un{\mu}:=\un{1}$.
-Let us check that the map $\varphi^{(k)}$ is well defined: we need to show that
+Note that we have already oriented $\eps$, which is a $2$-face, and thus we can simply take $\un{\mu} := \un{1}_\eps$, meaning that it takes the value $1$ on every edge of $\eps$ and $0$ elsewhere.
+Let us check that the map $\varphi^{(k)}_\eps$ is well defined: we need to show that

 For $c\in M$ we denote